RintaroNagano/OutputCheck/README.md

 # OutputCheck
-> Check the difference your file output and answer for Basic Programming Class.
+> Check the difference between your file output and answer for Basic Programming Class.

 ## Usage
 `./output_check <filename>`